M7edshin/android-foreign-exchange-rates-app/README.md

 ## Latest currencies published by the European Central-bank

-### EuroCC allows you to keep track of the latest rates published by the European Central Bank - Rates are hourly updated as well as basic information about any country.
+### EuroCC allows you to keep track of the latest rate published by the European Central Bank - Rates are hourly updated as well as basic information about any country.

 * If you travel a lot, different country every trip and wanna know how your budget would fit in different currencies, just convert from € to any other currency in the whole world with one tap.